-Peas grow best when temperatures are between 55-65 F. (13-18 C.).
-Plan to sow seeds 6-8 weeks prior to the last expected killing frost in your region when the soil is about 45 F. (7 C.) and can be worked.
+Peas grow best when temperatures are between 55 and 65 degrees F. (13-18 C.).
+Plan to sow seeds six to eight weeks prior to the last expected killing frost in your region when the soil is about 45 degrees F. (7 C.) and can be worked.

 Peas thrive in well-drained sandy soil.
 Sow seed an inch (2.5 cm.) deep and spaced 5 inches (13 cm.) apart.
 Set up a trellis or other support for the pea vines to clamber up or plant them next to an existing fence.

 Keep the plants consistently moist but not drenched.
 Ample water will allow the pods to develop with the tenderest, plumpest peas, but too much will drown the roots and promote disease.
 For a continuous supply of edible pea pods, stagger plantings throughout the spring.